Maximizing Access to Research Careers (MARC)

 Targeted Students:

-Must be currently enrolled as a full time undergraduate UCSC student or an accepted transfer student.
+Must be currently enrolled as a full time undergraduate UCSC student or an accepted transfer students in the upcoming Fall.
 Some upper-division biology or chemistry course work experience is desirable, but not required.
-Must be pursuing a Ph.D. degree after the Bachelor's degree.
+Must be interested in pursuing a Ph.D. degree after the Bachelor's degree.
 Must be a U.S. citizen or permanent resident eligible for work in the U.S. Underrepresented students and those who have overcome socioeconomic hardships are strongly encouraged to apply.

 Program Time Period: